Wednesday, April 11 - Saturday, April 14, 2018 | Las Vegas, NV

 *Separate registration and fee required.

-Separate registration and fee required to attend an optional session.
+Separate registration and fee required to attend a clinical procedural workshop.
 Seats are limited and are only available to course registrants.
-Select from optional sessions during online registration.
+Select a workshop during online registration.

 - Choose preferred suturing methods for wound closure.

 - Perform local anesthesia with minimal pain and maximum effectiveness for patients.

 - Evaluate options for skin biopsy, including shave punch, and excisional biopsies.

 - Compare appropriate biopsy selections for skin lesions depending upon the type of lesion and its expected depth.

 - Demonstrate proficiency in performing shave, punch, and excisional biopsies.